blog posts

 • SQL databases are table-based, and non-relational databases that store data based on documents and graphs.

-• SQLs are better suited for multi-row and very large transactions, while non-relational databases are better for unstructured data.
+• SQLs are better suited for multi-row and large transactions, while non-relational databases are better for unstructured data.

 • SQL databases have better security models compared to non-relational databases.